Skip to content

 I remember reading this dream for the first time and thinking to myself that it reminded me of Kafka’s novel, The Trial.
 (The events described in The Trial succinctly capture Kafka’s views on the dangers of totalitarianism, which he wrote during the outbreak of World War I).

 In this story, the main character, Josef K., is arrested and prosecuted by a mysterious, invisible, inaccessible authority.
 In a confounding plot twist, the nature of Josef’s crime is never revealed to him (or to the reader).
+His continuous denial of not having committed any crime only served as more fodder to convict him – a classic ‘double bind’ (damned if you do, damned if you don’t) that most all scapegoated children and adult children experience.

 The novel’s literary climax is centered around the complete destruction of Josef K., with Kafka depicting Josef’s bewildered, then nightmarish, confusion as he begins to understand the extent of his own disempowerment.